 By default, Aurora runs in a single-master configuration where only a single node can process write requests and all other nodes are read replicas.
 If the writer node becomes unavailable, a failover mechanism promotes one of the read-only nodes to be the new writer.

 Multi-master configuration is a recent addition to Aurora MySQL (not yet available on Aurora PostgreSQL) for scaling writes that involves a second writer node.
-However, since all of the data is now present in both the nodes, concurrent writes to the same data on the two nodes can lead to write conflicts and deadlock errors that the application has to handle.
+However, because all of the data is now present in both the nodes, concurrent writes to the same data on the two nodes can lead to write conflicts and deadlock errors that the application has to handle.
 A long list of limitations include the inability to scale beyond the original two writer nodes as well as lack of geo-distributed writes across multiple regions.

 Multi-region active/active deployments with global consistency